 When we think of successful churches, we may first think of the biggest churches – those with the highest attendance and the most renowned pastors.
 Many large churches are indeed excellent and helping their congregations live out God’s Word.
 But God can also make His presence known through much smaller churches.
 The Highway Community is a church that remains intentionally small so that it can more easily focus on developing community, both within the church and in the surrounding area.
+If you’re trying to build up your church’s community, have you considered trying CCB church community building software to help bring everyone together?

 It is not that the Highway Community does not desire to grow, but as the church has grown, it has expanded to new locations.
 In this way, each location remains small and intimate, and the church as a whole is able to reach a wider community.
 Highway currently has locations in Palo Alto, Mountain View, and recently opened a location in San Jose.